gabrielavalos/school_district_analysis/README.md

  * Thomas High School was significantly affected by the excluded 9th grade math and reading scores (Initial: Top, Updated: Bottom)
 ![]()
 ![]()
+             Thomas High School scores were significantly effected by the exclusion of their 9th grade scores Charter Schools perform significantly better than District Schools The schools with smaller budgets per students outperformed the school with higher budgest per students
              * Nested bullet
                   * Sub-nested bullet etc
           * Bullet list item 2